-All new manuscripts must be submitted via JDMT’s online submission website.
-Authors should click the “Register” link on the upper-right hand corner of the JDMT’s home page and follow the step-by-step process to create an account.
-If you have forgot your login password, you can use the password recovery system on the login page.
-On the dashboard page, authors should select the “Author” as the role of user on the right hand.
-In the Corresponding Author Center, they should click the “Submit a new manuscript” link.
+All new manuscripts must be submitted via the journal’s online submission website.
+Authors should click the “Register” link on the upper-right-hand corner of the home page and follow the step-by-step process to create an account.
+If you have forgotten your login password, use the password recovery system on the login page.
+After login to the Author Center, the author should click the “Submit / Track Manuscript” link.

 Structure of Original Articles